Lasseignejk/DC-Notes/BackEnd/Backend2--Sequelize.md

 The table Owners belongs to Pets, meaning Pets is the parent table and Owners is the child.
 The foreign key tying them together is located on Owners.
 It is called 'pet'.
 If a pet is deleted on the Pets table, then that deletion will cascade to the Owner table and delete the associated owner as well.

+We can also do onUpdate: "CASCADE" so if the userId updates, it'll update there as well

 ### The migration file

+The code in the migration file is what actually makes the table.
+The model is just the table in JS form.

 On the migration file, you can set things like allowNull: true/false, primaryKey: true/false, etc.